 FSU at Macomb Community College - Center Campus site is located at on the campus of Macomb Community College, Room UC1-202-9, 44575 Garfield Road, Clinton Township.

 The Macomb Community College Police Department is responsible for campus safety at this location.

-- Dial 9-1-1 for all emergencies - College Police at (586) 286-2123
+- Dial 9-1-1 for all emergencies - Macomb Community College Police: (586) 286-2123